by Arcadii Averchenko

 And, when the curious gathered around his motionless body, it never occurred to any of them what a complex drama the young man had lived through just a few moments before.

 Arcadii Timotheich Averchenko (1881-1925) was a skit writer, a dramatist, and a humorist.
 His fantastic skits were played in such theater-cabarets as the Crooked Mirror in St. Petersburg, Russia.
 He left Russia in 1917 and died in Constantinople in 1925.
-Few of his stories are available in English.
+Only a few of his stories are available in English.